docker/docs/desktop/linux/index.md

 1. From the Docker menu, select **Troubleshoot** > **Get support**.
 2. When the diagnostics are available, click **Upload to get a Diagnostic ID**.
 3. Make a note of the Diagnostic ID displayed on the Support page.
 You can send this ID with your bug report to investigate any issues.
-**Troubleshoot** > **Get support**.
 Wait for a bundle to be generated, once uploaded, it displays a diagnostics ID that can be sent to us for investigation.

 Or, if you prefer to investigate the issue, you can access Docker Desktop logs by running the following command: